systemdemo/workshop/workshop/GETTING_STARTED/README.md

 This will open a new terminal window with a shell prompt inside the virtual machine.

-We have arranged that you log in as root, there is another user on the system that we will use sometimes in the demo (vagrant).
+We have arranged to set up to log in as root.
+There is a "vagrant" user on the system that we will occasionally use in the demo, but most functions will require you to run as root.

 That's it!
 You have successfully executed your first Vagrant and launched a virtual machine.

-## using tmux.
+## Using tmux

-Sometimes will be useful to have a split panel, and for that intent we will use tmux, a quick intro to tmux is:
+Sometimes it will be useful to have a split panel.
+For that intent we will use tmux.
+Here's a quick intro to tmux:

-To start Tmux, on the terminal window type the following command:
+To start tmux, on the terminal window type the following command:

 ```
 [~/] tmux
 ```

-This will change the look of the terminal, you can split the screen with `CTL-b`  (that's ctrl and the letter b at the same time) and `%` (the percentage symbol, usually that's shift+5) for vertical and “ (quotes) horizontal.
+This will change the look of the terminal.
+You can split the screen with `CTL-b` (that's the ctrl key and the b key at the same time) and then use `%` (the percentage symbol, usually that's shift+5) for vertical and " (quotes) horizontal.

 You can click each panel to make it focus, and you can scroll up and down using your wheel on the mouse.

-## shutdown and recreating the virtual machine
+## Shutting Down and Recreating the Virtual Machine

-Virtual machines on laptops are useful for development, testing, or any other ephemeral and isolated purposes you need. when you are done, you can just discard them.
+Virtual machines on laptops are useful for development, testing, or any other ephemeral and isolation purposes.
+When you are done, you can just discard them.

-To shut down the virtual machine, run the `vagrant halt` command, and to delete it entirely, use the `vagrant destroy` command.
+To shut down the virtual machine, run the `vagrant halt` command.
+To delete it entirely, use the `vagrant destroy` command.

-## configuring your env
+## Configuring Your Environment

-If you want to configure your env, like setting the editor (we are going to be editing files, unles you are fine with nano, you might want to change your editor), create a file in conf/bashrc.local.conf and then reprovision (or destroy and recreate) the virtual machine, example
+If you want to configure your environment to do things like setting the editor (we are going to be editing files and unless you are fine with nano, you might want to change your editor), create a file in `conf/bashrc.local.conf` in the workshop repo, and then re-provision (or destroy and recreate) the virtual machine.
+Here is an example of what the contents could look like:

 ```bash
 # .bash_profile